pyt3r/practice-package/docs/source/financial_analysis.rst

-Fundamental Analysis
+Financial Analysis
 ====================

 .. toctree::
    :maxdepth: 1

-The fundamental analysis tools presented on this page take the form of ``python`` functions and may be imported as follows:
+The financial analysis tools presented on this page take the form of ``python`` functions and may be imported as follows:

     .. jupyter-execute::

-        import practice.finance.fundamental_analysis as fa
+        import practice.finance.financial_analysis as fa

 To assist with the demonstration and visualization of the indicators